Your body is a temple, they say? If that’s the case, you need to see my top 5 of the best guitar straps for back pain and heavy guitars

 Its wide range of adjustability makes it suitable for tall guitar players, shorter individuals, or younger players.

-- Premium quality materials that are soft to touch.
+- Premium quality materials that are soft to the touch.

 - The materials are extremely sturdy, and the strap is built to last.